Table of Contents

 You may be an injured spouse if you file a joint tax return and all or part of your portion of the overpayment was, or is expected to be, applied (offset) to your spouse's legally enforceable past-due federal tax, state income tax, state unemployment compensation debts, child or spousal support, or a federal nontax debt, such as a student loan.

 Complete Part I to determine if you are an injured spouse.

 Do not file Form 8379 if you are claiming innocent spouse relief.
 Instead, file Form 8857.
 Generally, both spouses are responsible for paying the full amount of tax, interest, and penalties due on your joint return.
 However, if you qualify for innocent spouse relief, you may be relieved of part or all of the joint liability.
 You may qualify for relief from the joint tax liability if any of the following apply.

 There is an understatement of tax because your spouse omitted income or claimed false deductions or credits, and you did not know or have reason to know of the understatement.

 There is an understatement of tax and you are divorced, separated, or no longer living with your spouse.

 Given all the facts and circumstances, it would not be fair to hold you liable for the tax.

 File Form 8379 when you become aware that all or part of your share of an overpayment was, or is expected to be, applied (offset) against your spouse's legally enforceable past-due obligations.
 You must file Form 8379 for each year you meet this condition and want your portion of any offset refunded.

 A Notice of Offset for federal tax debts is issued by the IRS.
-A Notice of Offset for past-due state income tax, state unemployment compensation debt, child or spousal support, or federal nontax debts (such as a student loan) is issued by the U.S. Treasury Department's Financial Management Service (FMS).
+A Notice of Offset for past-due state income tax, state unemployment compensation debt, child or spousal support, or federal nontax debts (such as a student loan) is issued by the U.S. Treasury Department's Bureau of the Fiscal Service.